Weight Loss

 Your healthcare provider can prescribe Ozempic for weight loss, but this is off-label (not FDA-approved) use.
 And you’re less likely to get Ozempic covered by insurance if you don’t have type 2 diabetes.

 An oral form of semaglutide, Rybelsus (semaglutide), is also available.
 It’s FDA-approved to improve blood sugar control in people with type 2 diabetes.
-When comparing oral vs injectable semaglutide, you can still lose weight with Rybelsus, but it’s off-label and you’ll typically lose less than with Wegovy or Ozempic.
+When comparing oral vs injectable semaglutide, you can still lose weight with Rybelsus, but it’s an off-label use and you’ll typically lose less than with Wegovy or Ozempic.

 In clinical trials, people with type 2 diabetes taking Rybelsus to lower their blood sugar lost an average 8.4 pounds over 26 weeks.

 The information provided in this article is for educational purposes only and should not be construed as medical advice.
 Always seek the guidance of a qualified healthcare professional with any questions or concerns you have regarding your health.
+Providers on Klarity Health are independent practitioners with clinical autonomy.
+Nothing in this article is intended to diagnose or treat any condition, including guaranteeing prescription medication of any kind or dosage.
+Not all providers on Klarity Health prescribe all medications, particularly medications that are controlled substances.

-Get free, credible health and wellness tips from Klarity
+Get free, credible health and wellness tips from Klarity Health